KaanKoc97/config-admin-panel/README.md

  In terms of Software Engineering, Project generalize Devices and Devices generalize Configs.
 The program requests to Device Ips and waits for response to check the status.
 In addition to that, the panel has features to ADD, UPDATE and DELETE Project, Device and Configs.
 Projects consist of Device which has Ip and Configurations its inside.
 Requests are send asynchonously to first index of the Configs because parsing of the url is required before sending the request.
  Angular and Node.js are used to implement the project as frontend and backend, respectively.
 Object Oriented Design in the TypeScript is heavily used in the project.
-On the other hand, Promises/Awaits are used to implement Node.js(backend) part of the project.
+On the other hand, Promises/Awaits are used to control flow of executions in Node.js(backend) part of the project.
 # Installation
 * Clone the project
 * Install npm in the frontend